 Hello.
 My name is Yuwei Lin.

-I’m currently observing the shifting cultures in today’s data-centric society.
-Before undertaking my current adventure, I was Senior Lecturer in the Division of Communications, Media and Culture in the Faculty of Arts and Humanities at the University of Stirling.
-Prior to taking up my post at Stirling University, I was Course Leader for BA (Hons) Media and Communications, BA (Hons) Media and Creative Writing, and MA Media Communications at the University for the Creative Arts, having previously worked at the University of Salford, the University of Manchester, and the Vrije Universiteit Amsterdam.
+Prior to undertaking my current adventure, I was Senior Lecturer in the Division of Communications, Media and Culture in the Faculty of Arts and Humanities at the University of Stirling, Course Leader for BA (Hons) Media and Communications, BA (Hons) Media and Creative Writing, and MA Media Communications at the University for the Creative Arts, Lecturer in Future Media at the University of Salford, Research Associate at the National Centre for e-Social Sciences at the University of Manchester, and postdoctoral researcher the Vrije Universiteit Amsterdam.

 My main research interests centre on the intersectionality of societies and information and communication technologies (ICT), specifically socio-technical dynamics within open innovation systems, best exemplified by Free/Libre Open Source Software (FLOSS), Open Data, Open Knowledge, Open Content, Open Access movements.
 I have investigated gender issues, situated practice and appropriation / domestification of technologies, digital cultures, social interactions and knowledge sharing activities in virtual communities.
 My research therefore fits into various inter-disciplinary areas, including sociology (of science and technology, of culture, of knowledge and innovation), information systems (Computer-supported cooperative work (CSCW), human-computer interaction (HCI), usability and accessibility studies), gender studies, digital cultural studies and critical management studies.